ninidev030/Gincral/README.md

 - 👋 Hi, I’m Neena
 - 👀 I’m interested in Programming, Crypto and Video Games!
-- 🏡 I’m currently working: React Devloper at NuCode
+- 🏡 I’m currently working: React Blockchain Devloper at NuCode
 - 🌱 I’m currently learning: Computing and Software at McMaster
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: ninayangni@gmail.com

 <!---